Skip to content

 Protocol entry

 The package contains nothing more than a protocol list.
 This list can be extended at will.
-A protocol, in the sense of the package manager, is a little different from the Protocol as we know it in VRmaze.
+A protocol, in the sense of the package manager, is a little different from the Protocol as we know it in MindDev.
 This is a protocol reference.
 In effect, the package is a database that contains protocol references, without ever storing their contents.

 Image title 2